code-423n4/2024-08-wildcat/README.md

 - Consider ways in which removing access (borrowers from the archcontroller, borrowers playing with hooks) can lead to the inability to interact correctly with markets.

+- Consider ways in which the access control hooks could be made to always revert.
+  - Excluding the known issue that a borrower can add role providers that throw with OOG

 #### Market Parameters

 - Consider ways in which market interest rates can be manipulated to produce results that are outside of specified limits.